 Use of the River Thames for Construction

-The approved development shall be carried out in accordance with the strategy for maximizing the use of the River Thames and other waterways for the transport of construction and waste materials approved under reference: 17/00534/AOD unless an alternative or amended Strategy is agreed in writing by the local planning authority.
+The approved development shall be carried out in accordance with the Strategy for Maximising the Use of the River Thames and other waterways for the transport of construction and waste materials approved under reference 17/00534/AOD unless an alternative or amended Strategy is agreed in writing by the local planning authority.

-Reason: To ensure that the Development accords with the aims and objectives of promoting the use of sustainable use of transport.
+Reason: To ensure that the development accords with the aims and objectives of promoting the use of sustainable use of transport.

 Energy Assessment and Reduction in Carbon Dioxide Emissions

-The development shall be built out in accordance with the Revised Energy and Low Carbon Strategy approved under Condition 2 unless an alternative or amended Strategy is agreed in writing by the Local Planning Authority in consultation with the GLA.
+The development shall be built out in accordance with the Revised Energy and Low Carbon Strategy approved under Condition 2 unless an alternative or amended Strategy is agreed in writing by the local planning authority in consultation with the Greater London Authority.

 Reason: To ensure the development makes the fullest contribution to minimising carbon dioxide emissions in accordance with the Mayor of London’s energy hierarchy.